Huzbi-crypto/aiAnime-ImageGenerator-site/README.md

 1. You can `git clone` this repo,
 2. Open the `script.js` file and change the value where it says `apiKey` with your own huggingface api (it's free!), generate the images.

+### Visiting the Site

+You can directly visit the [site](https://huzbi-animeartai.vercel.app/) to check it out!

+#### Please be patient with generating, sometimes the generation can fail due to unsucessful resource fetch.